 - Mt Parker Viewpoint – 3.9 miles

 There is only one water source between the Mt Langdon Trailhead and Mt Parker and that is a small stream 1.0 mile up the trail at the 1st Presidential-Dry River Wilderness sign you’ll encounter.
-While the hike out to Mt Parker and back to the Shelter is only 3.9 miles, you don’t want to underestimate the elevation gain which is 2550′.
-While the climb to Mt Parker is gradual, it is nearly continuous and I’d recommend carrying 2 or even 3 liters to get you back to the brook at the Shelter in good spirits.
+While the hike out to Mt Parker and back to the campsite is only 3.9 miles, you don’t want to underestimate the elevation gain which is 2550′.
+While the climb to Mt Parker is gradual, it is nearly continuous and I’d recommend carrying 2 or even 3 liters to get you back to the brook at the campsite in good spirits.
 Filtering or purifying the water in that brook is highly recommended.
-If the Shelter brook is running dry or very low, follow it in a northeasterly direction and you should find more water within a quarter of a mile.
+If the campsite brook is running dry or very low, follow it in a northeasterly direction and you should find more water within a quarter of a mile.

 On the Trail